syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ### Using the DataTemplateSelector

-You can customize the default appearance of the month cell by using the `MonthCellTemplateSelector` property of `MonthViewSettings`.
+You can customize the default appearance of the month cell by using the `MonthCellTemplateSelector` property of `MonthViewSettings.`
-The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to Scheduler month cell using the `MonthCellTemplate`.
-It lets you choose a different data template for each month’s cell, customizing the appearance of a particular month cell based on certain conditions.
+The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to Scheduler month cell using the `MonthCellTemplate.` It lets you choose a different data template for each month’s cell, customizing the appearance of a particular month cell based on certain conditions.

 {% tabs %}
 {% highlight xaml %}